volusion/element/content/references/proptypes.md

 }
 ```

-**Note:** merchant edits to color fields will are stored in RGBA format.
+Merchant edits to color fields are stored in RGBA format.

 ### editorFull